Nikaoto/love2d-gameloop/readme.md

 # love2d-gameloop

-Times taken for the player to reach the end of the ruler:
+Times taken for the player to reach the end of the ruler.
+In other words, the player, moving at a constant speed of 10 pixels per second, took this much game time to cover a distance of 66 pixels:

 | ..   | vsync   | novsync  & dynthrot | novsync & stathrot | novsync & simpdynthrot |
 |------|---------|---------------------|--------------------|------------------------|